 What You Need to Know about Wedding Ceremonies in Yellowstone

-The park does not give exclusive use of any area for elopements, so there may be other visitors present depending on the location and time that you chose for your wedding.
+The park does not give exclusive use of any area for elopements, so there may be other visitors present depending on the location and time that you choose for your wedding.

 Yellowstone Wedding Restrictions